wilbyang/MoonMail/webhooks-microservice/README.md

 - A Failed Request is found, but its timer it not up yet:
 If the found request was updated three minutes ago, but its timer is set to four minutes, then this request is ignored and will be called another moment when its timer condition is satisfied.

-Finally if none of the above conditions fail then the Trigger will be called for the found failed request.
+Finally, if none of the above conditions fail then the Trigger will be called for the found failed request.

-All the code related to the Handler can be found at `src/snifferFailedRequests`.
+All the code related to the Handler can be found at [src/snifferFailedRequests](src/snifferFailedRequests.js).

 ### Timer and Attempts